LazyYeou/tubes-berkom-2/README.md

 ## Installation
 1. Clone or Download this repository.
+2. Move to tubes-berkom-2 directory
-2. You need Python installed.
+3. You need Python 3.10 installed.
 Run the following command in your terminal to install the required libraries:
     ```sh
     pip install customtkinter pandas opencv-python pyzbar pillow matplotlib
     ```
-3. Run the main app
+4. Run the main app
    ```sh
    python main.py
    ```